mir-jalal/devops-demo2/README.md

 # devops-demo2

-`sudo docker build -t mirjalalcloud/node-web-app`

-`sudo docker run -it -d -p 8080:8080 --name test mirjalalcloud/node-web-app`

 ### To-Do List

 - Subtask I - Application
-    * [ ] Add `docker` folder and put there all Dockerfiles and docker-related scripts if any, then commit and push them in your Gitlab repo.
+    * [x] Add `docker` folder and put there all Dockerfiles and docker-related scripts if any, then commit and push them in your Gitlab repo.
     * [x] Install `docker` on your host machine
     * [x] Create `Dockerfile` for application container
     * docker build should: